 Recommendations are quite welcome

-( Don"t mind me, just starting a list of all those tv series that I want to watch as opportunity arises...Collapse )
+( Don't mind me, just starting a list of all those tv series that I want to watch as opportunity arises...Collapse )

 This entry was originally posted at http://oneiriad.dreamwidth.org/310077.ht

-Books and comics of september:
+Books and Comics of January 2017:

 ( BooksCollapse )